mustafahfz34/grid-wizard/faq.md

 ❓ FAQ

+### Q: What does the NFT license actually do?
+A: It’s a **software key**.
+If your wallet holds the NFT, the bot runs in Pro mode.
+It doesn’t give you rights to resell or modify the code — just to use it.

 ### Q: Is Grid Wizard open source?
+A: The code is **source-available** for transparency, but governed by BUSL-1.1.
-A: Source-available under BUSL-1.1.
-You can read and audit the code, but commercial use requires a license NFT.
+You can read and audit it, but not redistribute or repackage it.

 ### Q: Do I need to trust the bot with my funds?
 A: No. The bot trades **non-custodially** on XRPL using your own wallet and trustline.